wkhere/stackless/Doc/library/functions.rst

    case, a :exc:`TypeError` exception is raised.

-.. function:: iter(o[, sentinel])
+.. function:: iter(object[, sentinel])

    Return an :term:`iterator` object.
 The first argument is interpreted very differently depending on the presence of the second argument.
-Without a second argument, *o* must be a collection object which supports the iteration protocol (the :meth:`__iter__` method), or it must support the sequence protocol (the :meth:`__getitem__` method with integer arguments starting at ``0``).
+Without a second argument, *object* must be a collection object which supports the iteration protocol (the :meth:`__iter__` method), or it must support the sequence protocol (the :meth:`__getitem__` method with integer arguments starting at ``0``).
 If it does not support either of those protocols, :exc:`TypeError` is raised.
-If the second argument, *sentinel*, is given, then *o* must be a callable object.
-The iterator created in this case will call *o* with no arguments for each call to its :meth:`__next__` method; if the value returned is equal to *sentinel*, :exc:`StopIteration` will be raised, otherwise the value will be returned.
+If the second argument, *sentinel*, is given, then *object* must be a callable object.
+The iterator created in this case will call *object* with no arguments for each call to its :meth:`__next__` method; if the value returned is equal to *sentinel*, :exc:`StopIteration` will be raised, otherwise the value will be returned.

    One useful application of the second form of :func:`iter` is to read lines of a file until a certain line is reached.
 The following example reads a file